qrvey/partner-portal/docs/ui-docs/datasets/databases.md

 <div style="text-align: justify">

 You can create connections to various RDBMS sources by using the Database Connection feature under the *Connections* tab.
 Database connections can be created by entering the common connection attributes in the provided fields in the connection dialog, or by using the more advanced connection attributes using a JSON structure.
-While the former method is the default, the latter can be used to configure properties that are typically not included, such as timeout and encryption preferences.
+While the former method is the default one, the latter can be used to configure properties that are typically not included, such as timeout and encryption preferences.

 ![databases](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.2_databases/1connections.png#thumbnail)